‘Teen Mom OG’ Stars Gary & Kristina Shirley Open Up About Amber Portwood Arrest: ‘How Do We Tell Leah?’

 The clip preview shared to Teen Mom’s Instagram today showed Gary and Kristina on the series’ couch.
 When asked how he reacted to Amber’s arrest, Gary seemed to speak honestly.

-“With news related… you never know what’s true, what’s not true…you know….You get one story,” Gary said before admitting that he had had difficulty thinking about how he would break the news to Leah.
+“With news related… you never know what’s true, what’s not true…you know….You get one story,” Gary said, before admitting that he had had difficulty thinking about how he would break the news to Leah.

 “Now, how do we tell Leah…I ended up having to explain everything.
 Mommy got arrested.”